 Your social media business page is the official brand of your community that lets residents get connected and stay informed.
 However, keep in mind:

 - Avoid implied favoritism.
-Don't "friend" residents but, as a page, feel free to frequently join in on resident conversations.
+Don't "friend" residents but, as a page, feel free to join in on resident conversations frequently.

 - Err on the side of caution.
 Know when to take public discussions offline.
-You can do this by sending a private message, making a phone call, sending an email, mailing a letter, or visiting them in-person.
+You can do this by sending a private message or email, making a phone call, mailing a letter, or visiting them in person.

 - You're a brand ambassador.
 As the spirited sidekick of your association, keep a positive attitude about the community.